 As a writer, she enjoys creating fictional stories inspired by an actual event or historical figure.
 Her interest in real people’s lives also led to two non-fiction books of oral histories of teachers who began their careers in one-room country schools: HILL COUNTRY TEACHER and BUT WE MADE IT!.
 In fiction, an oral history of one of America’s greatest breeders of champion standard poodles provided background for the novel ALMOST PERFECT, a family saga.
 Currently, she is working on a second New Orleans-flavored novel.
 Her writing awards include the Faulkner-Wisdom Novella Prize for an earlier version of STAINED GLASS and the Women in Film and Television (WIFT/Houston) Short Script Competition for a scene from STAINED GLASS involving Martin Luther King.

 Hill Country Teacher:

-One-Room School and Beyond
+Memories from the One-Room Schoolhouse and Beyond

 “HILL COUNTRY TEACHER vividly reminds us of how far teachers have come from a time when they had no rights and no voice — and how much they have lost through the bureaucratization of education.
 These teachers have a rich story to tell.”

 But We Made It!: